-- Lots of air bubbles were formed. - It was much harder to push the syringes compared to trial 1.
+Lots of air bubbles were formed

+It was much harder to push the syringes compared to trial 1
-- Was not able to pick up 20 mL. - After some tries, Arm was able to lift 12 mL of water by pushing very hard. - The arm was not able to lift or move 15 ml of water. - The fluid was very viscous. - The syringes were nearly impossible to push.

-SYNTHETIC BRAKE TRIAL 2 (OBSERVATIONS/JOURNAL)

-- When picking up the coke can filled with 20 mL of water, the Synthetic Brake fluid picked up the coke can and moved it effortlessly to the finishing point. - The hand seemed to lose grip once we let go of the syringe controlling that area. - When picking up the coke can filled with 40 mL of water, the Synthetic Brake fluid picked up the can. - The syringe controlling the hand had to be held down, became little harder to push. - The synthetic brake could only lift up 55 mL of water, but could not lift up 60 mL of water.

-FULL SYNTHETIC MOTOR OIL TRIAL 2 (OBSERVATIONS/ JOURNAL)

-- The fluid is more viscous than the rest.

-- Fluid has a yellow colour.

-- The syringes are hard to push and pull.

-- When picking up the coke can filled with 20 mL of fluid, the hydraulic arm moved it to the finishing point.

-- Picked up 40 mL.

-- When picking up the coke can filled with 42 mL of fluid,

-the hydraulic arm moved it to the finishing point

-- It could not lift the coke can with 60 mL.

-CONTROL TRIAL 2 (OBSERVATIONS/ JOURNAL)

-- Control fluid (Water) was clear, was a lot less viscous than other fluids. - Unlike trial 1, When picking up the coke can filled with 35 mL of water, the Hydraulic arm could not pick up the can. - When picking up the coke can filled with 30 ml of water it moved the can to the required distance. - Hydraulic arm couldn't pick up any more weight.
+Yellow colour

+Was not able to pick up 20 mL

-Trial 2 Power Steering Fluid Lots of air bubbles were formed.
-It was much harder to push the syringes.
-Yellow colour.
-Could not lift 20 mL.
-After some tries, Arm was able to lift 12 mL of water by pushing very hard.
+After some tries, Arm was able to lift 12 mL of water by pushing very hard

 The arm was not able to lift or move 15 ml of water.

+The fluid was very viscous

+The syringes were nearly impossible to push

+Synthetic Brake Trial 2 (observations/ journal)

-The fluid was very viscous.
-The syringes were nearly impossible to push.
-Trial 2 Synthetic Brake Fluid When picking up the coke can filled with 20 mL of water, the Synthetic Brake fluid picked up the coke can and moved it effortlessly to the finishing point.
+When picking up the coke can filled with 20 mL of water, the Synthetic Brake fluid picked up the coke can and moved it effortlessly to the finishing point.

 The hand seemed to lose grip once we let go of the syringe controlling that area.

-When picking up the coke can filled with 40 mL of water, the Synthetic Brake fluid picked up the can.
-The syringe controlling the hand had to be held down.
+When picking up the coke can filled with 40 mL of water, the Synthetic Brake fluid picked up the can

+The syringe controlling the hand had to be held down, became little harder to push

 The synthetic brake could only lift up 55 mL of water, but could not lift up 60 mL of water.

-Trial 2 Full Synthetic Motor Oil The fluid is viscous.
-Fluid has a yellow colour.
-The syringes are hard to push and pull .
+Full Synthetic Motor Oil Trial 2 (observations/ journal)

+The fluid is more viscous that rest

+Fluid has a yellow colour

+The syringes are hard to push and pull

 When picking up the coke can filled with 20 mL of fluid, the hydraulic arm moved it to the finishing point.

-Picked up 40 mL.
-Could not pick up 60 mL.
-When picking up the coke can filled with 42 mL of fluid, the hydraulic arm moved it to the finishing point.
-Trial 2 Control (water) Control fluid (Water) was clear, was a lot less viscous than other fluids.
+Picked up 40 mL

+When picking up the coke can filled with 42 mL of fluid, the hydraulic arm moved it to the finishing point

+It could not lift the coke can with 60 mL.

+Control Trial 2 (observations/ journal)

+Control fluid (Water) was clear, was a lot less viscous than other fluids

 Unlike trial 1, When picking up the coke can filled with 35 mL of water, the Hydraulic arm could not pick up the can.

-When picking up the coke can filled with 30 ml of water it moved the can to the required distance.
-Hydraulic arm couldn't pick up any more weight.
+When picking up the coke can filled with 30 ml of water it moved the can to the required distance т The syringes were nearly impossible to push When picking up the coke can filled with 20 mL of water, the Synthetic Brake fluid picked up the coke can and moved it effortlessly to the finishing point. т The hand seemed to lose grip once we let go of the syringe controlling that area.
+W When picking up the coke can filled with 40 mL of water, the Synthetic Brake fluid picked up the can т The syringe controlling the hand had to be held down т The synthetic brake could only lift up 55 mL of water, but could not lift up 60 mL of water. rial 2 Full Synthetic Motor Oil T The fluid is viscous FI Fluid has a yellow colour т The syringes are hard to push and pull W When picking up the coke can filled with 20 mL of fluid, the hydraulic arm moved it to the finishing point.
+P Picked up 40 mL c Could not pick up 60 mL W When picking up the coke can filled with 42 mL of fluid, the hydraulic arm moved it to the finishing point rial 2 Control (water) Control fluid (Water) was clear, was a lot less viscous than other fluids Unlike trial 1, When picking up the coke can filled with 35 mL of water, the Hydraulic arm could not pick up the can.
+W When picking up the coke can filled with 30 ml of water it moved the can to the required distance н Hydraulic arm couldn't pick up any more weight